Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Once, you finish with the Colosseum, explore nearby Monti area, make a shopping for unique souvenirs and have a lunch in one local restaurants.

 Take Via del Plebiscito then Corso Vittorio Emanuelle to reach Jewish Ghetto and further Piazza Navona.
+Enter the Jewish Ghetto on Via Monattanara and walk straight until you reach the Turtle Fountain.
+Turn left onto Via di S. Ambrogio and take a walk.

 Explore the area and take a break in one of cafés (we recommend Dolci di Nonna Vincenza - for espresso and authentic cannoli).